Content templates

 Templates

 Templates define how content is rendered.
-The template (controller, partial view, and so on) selected to render a content instance, depends on the specific context.
-Use the TemplateDescriptor attribute to add metadata and define default templates, and Tags to define which template to use.
+The template (controller, partial view, and so on) selected to render a content instance depends on the specific context.
+Use the TemplateDescriptor attribute to add metadata and define default templates, and tags to define which template to use.
 Based on this information, and any defined display channels and display options settings, the TemplateResolver decides which template to use in a specific context.
-Note that if you are using partial views and no view component for partial templates, you cannot implement the TemplateDescriptor.
-Instead, you can implement the IViewTemplateModelRegistrator interface to register templates.
+If you are using partial views and no view component for partial templates, the TemplateDescriptor is not applicable.
+Instead, implement the IViewTemplateModelRegistrator interface to register templates.
 See Render content and the CMS sample site for examples.

 Shared blocks folders

-A folder in the shared blocks structure can have other folders or shared blocks as children, and a shared block cannot have any children.
+A folder in the shared blocks structure has other folders or shared blocks as children, and a shared block cannot have any children.

-You set editorial access on folders to specify which folders are available for an editor.
-The global folder root EPiServer.Web.SiteDefinition.Current.GlobalAssetsRoot, is the root folder for shared blocks available for sites in an enterprise scenario.
-There can be a site-specific folder EPiServer.Web.SiteDefinition.Current.SiteAssetsRoot, containing the folder structure for shared blocks.
+Set editorial access on folders to specify which folders are available for an editor.
+The global folder root EPiServer.Web.SiteDefinition.Current.GlobalAssetsRoot is the root folder for shared blocks available for sites in an enterprise scenario.
+There is a site-specific folder EPiServer.Web.SiteDefinition.Current.SiteAssetsRoot, containing the folder structure for shared blocks.
 GlobalBlocksRoot and SiteBlocksRoot typically point to the same folder in a single-site scenario.